gavinlyonsrepo/cylon/Readme.md

 	* pacman -Qs Search for already installed packages
 	* pacman -Qi  Display extensive information for
 	* pacman -Ql  List all files owned by a given package
+	* pacman -Qkk Verify packages(option for one or all)
 	* paccache -r Prune older packages from cache
 	* Write installed package lists to files
 	* Remove all packages not required as dependencies
 	* Back-up the local pacman database
 	* Arch news rss reader
+	* arch-audit
+	* Edit pacman config file
 * AUR cower options
+	* Check for updates ( NO downloads)
 	* Get Information for AUR package
 	* search for AUR package
 	* Download AUR  package
 	* Fetch and install AUR packages
+	* List all foreign packages
+	* Edit cower config file
+* AUR pacaur options
 	* Check for updates ( NO downloads)
-* AUR pacaur options
 	* Get Information for AUR package
-	* search for AUR package
+	* Search for AUR package
+	* Update AUR packages
 	* Download build and install AUR package
-	* update AUR packages
-	* Check for updates ( NO downloads)
+	* Download and build only
 	* Download only
-	* Download and build only
 	* Delete Pacaur cache files.
+	* Edit pacaur config file
+	* Update all packages in all repositories, pacaur -Syu
+	* List of all foreign packages installed
 * system maintenance check
 	* All Failed Systemd Services
 	* All Failed Active Systemd Services